-Melbourne’s Little Italy has so many restaurants that choosing where to eat can be a Felliniesque nightmare.
+Melbourne’s Little Italy has so many restaurants that choosing where to eat can be an enorme nightmare.
 Don’t worry, we’ve got the good oil on where to find a perfect plate of pasta.

-Watch the spaghetti, tagliatelle, papardelle, tagliolini, strotza prete and gnocchi being handmade in Seasons Provedore’s front window, and just try walking away.
+Walking past the spaghetti, tagliatelle, papardelle, tagliolini, strotza prete and gnocchi being handmade in Seasons Provedore’s front window will undoubtedly grab your attention.
 No, it’s not some Italian Harry Potter magic stopping you, just the power of great food.
 Step inside.
-Choose a pasta and one of the authentic sauces made fresh daily.
-Maybe an espresso or glass of Italian wine.
+Choose a pasta and one of the authentic sauces made fresh daily, and maybe an espresso or glass of Italian wine to match.
 Paradiso!

 The Olive Jar Cafe

-Australia’s first restaurant serving home-cut pasta, The Olive Jar Cafe has been in the business not far from Lygon Street since 1967.
-That’s more than 50 years of making pasta before customers’ eyes, so you know it’s molto bene.
-There’s even gluten-free pasta, so everyone’s happy, especially after some of Nonno’s homemade wine.
+The Olive Jar Cafe, Australia’s first restaurant to serve home-cut pasta, has been in the business not far from Lygon Street since 1967.
+For more than 50 years of they’ve been making fresh pasta before customers’ eyes, so you know it’s molto bene.
+They also offer gluten-free pasta, so everyone’s happy, especially after some of Nonno’s homemade wine.

 A Lygon Street classic that’s barely changed in decades, Tiamo Coffee buzzes day and night, seven days a week.
-Many a Melburnian’s go-to spot for casual meals (when we can get a table!), this bustling Italian-style bistro does great pasta.
-Be sure to cast an eye over the little specials blackboard, and note that gluten-free pasta’s available.
+Many a Melburnian’s go-to spot for casual meals (when we can get a table), this bustling Italian-style bistro does great pasta.
+Be sure to cast an eye over the little specials blackboard, and note that gluten-free pasta is also available.

 Since opening University Cafe in 1952, the Donnini family have become Little Italy royalty.
 Their fresh pasta shops soon followed, as well as Donnini’s Restaurant, where pasta’s made daily using free-range eggs and extra-fine 00 flour.
 Can’t decide what to order?
 Try the pasta trio: gnocchi al pomodoro, tortelli di ricotta con mascarpone and tagliatelle al ragu nostro.